-KPP is building an interconnection substation and facilities to MKEC 115KV transmission line north and east of Cunningham, Kansas.
-The Substation will provide the City of Kingman 100% connection to the high voltage transmission grid easing the need for internal generation to support the load of Kingman.
-This connection also allows the City of Kingman the ability to generate back to the SPP integrated power market.
-The Substation is constructed, and commissioning of the Substation has begun.
-The five-mile
+KPP built an interconnection substation and facilities to MKEC 115KV transmission line, located northeast of Cunningham, Kansas.
+The Substation provides the city of Kingman 100% connection to the high voltage transmission grid easing the need for internal generation to support the load of Kingman.
+This connection also allows the city of Kingman the ability to generate back to the Southwest Power Pool Integrated Marketplace.
+The Kingman substation was placed in service in September 2022.